DavidBakerEffendi/GraPLHook4j/README.md

 ./gradlew jar # For main artifact only
 ./gradlew fatJar # For fat jar with dependencies
 ```
-This will build `target/GraPLHook4j-X.X.X[-all].jar` which can then be imported into your local
+This will build `target/GraPLHook4j-X.X.X[-all].jar` which is imported into your local project.
-project.
 E.g.
 ```mxml
 <dependency>
   <groupId>za.ac.sun.grapl</groupId>